 - Take each piece and pull down on the sides toward the center of the bottom creating a seam on the bottom.
 Place the piece on the bench and cup your hand around the side of the dough, forming a C with your hand and resting your pinky on the bench, and move your hand in a circular motion forming a smooth ball.
 Press your thumb through each ball to form a bagel shape.
 Stretch out the center, keeping in mind it will begin moving together as it proofs and bakes.
 Place the bagels on a sheet to proof for 10 more minutes.

 - Gently slide the bagels into the poaching liquid, several at a time.
 Poach for about 1 min on each side.
 Remove the bagels from the water with a slotted spoon and allow the excess water to drip off and place on a baking sheet sprinkled with cornmeal or with flour to prevent sticking.
 (If using parchment paper you will still need cornmeal or flour on top of the parchment).

 - Whisk the egg white together with a teaspoon of water and brush the tops of the bagels.
 If desired, add toppings to the bagels.
 Bake for 20-25 minutes, or until golden brown.
 Allow to cool on cooling racks.

-*FOR THE STRAWBERRY BASIL RELISH: Combine 1 pint of cleaned and chopped strawberries with 2 TBSP fresh basil chiffonade, and 1 TBSP balsamic vinegar.
-If desired add a few tsps of sugar for a sweeter relish.
+For the Strawberry Basil Relish: Combine 1 pint of cleaned and chopped strawberries with 2 TBSP fresh basil chiffonade and 1 TBSP balsamic vinegar.
+If desired add a few tsp of sugar for a sweeter relish.
 Let marinade for at least 10 minutes and up to 1 day.